Joshua-Stapleton/snap-gpt/README.md

 RECEIVING_EMAIL_ADDRESS='...'
 EMAIL_PASSWORD='...'
 ```
+Your home path variable should be to a folder that contains the images you would like to extract text from.
+The images should be in PNG format.
+On Mac, it is possible to set this path so that all new screenshots are saved there; open screenshot settings using shift+command+5, and set the location to the home path variable.

 See [Google Account Help](https://support.google.com/accounts/answer/185833?visit_id=638115306131809626-4056881382&p=InvalidSecondFactor&rd=1) for more information on how to obtain an email app password.

 Finally, run `automation.py`, and run to see the results.
-Specify whether you would like the results to be sent to your email or printed out in the terminal by passing in the notification type to the .
+Specify whether you would like the results to be sent to your email or printed out in the terminal by passing in the notification type to the `file_watcher` function.